jonnyweatherly/aajonusnet/md/Interviews/Superhuman Radio Interview.md

 C: Okay.

 A: And it's a union.
 It's like a factory.
-They all â particular cells get together and say, let's make this for us to help clean us.
+They all- particular cells get together and say, let's make this for us to help clean us.
 So they're making a soap to do that.
 So there's nothing dormant about it.

 C: I got that.